Hammerman

-Hammerman is a Saturday morning cartoon, starring rapper MC Hammer, which aired for thirteen episodes on ABC in the fall of 1991.
+Hammerman is an animated television series, starring rapper MC Hammer, which aired for thirteen episodes on ABC in the fall of 1991.
 It was produced by DIC Animation City and Italian company Reteitalia S.p.A., in association with Spanish network Telecinco.

 Synopsis

 Youth center worker Stanley Burrell (Hammer's real name) owns a pair of magical dancing shoes (which are alive and can speak), which when worn cause Burrell to transform into the superhero Hammerman.
 He frequently gets advice from his "Gramps", who was a former owner of the shoes and was known as Soulman.
 While in the guise of Hammerman, Burrell was dressed in MC Hammer's signature purple Hammer pants and myriad golden chains.

 The show was hosted by the real MC Hammer, who also sang the show's theme song, telling about the origin of Hammerman.
 Back in the 1960s and 1970s, Gramps (Robert Nameson) was the superhero Soulman, but as he grew older, he grew weaker and was forced to retire.
 Gramps and his granddaughter Jodie traveled to find the next new superhero.
 Their search was over when they met Stanley and he put on the shoes.
 Each episode, Hammerman faced various social issues; at the end of each episode, MC Hammer would speak to the audience and provide methods to address these issues themselves.